TikkaTikka Case Study —An eCommerce Gift Platform for Local Artists

 Even though the website is built to be mobile-first design, the website is still to display a different version optimised to the desktop to prevent displaying a bloated design built mainly for phones.
 The design framework is built on Material Design and follow Google’s standards in responsiveness and consistency across multiple devices.

 I also built a brand for TikkaTikka which can be viewed on my Behance portfolio here.
-Therefore, it became much easier to build buttons and typographies around a Style Guide as part of my branding efforts.
+Therefore, it became much easier to build buttons and typographies around a Design System as part of my branding efforts.
 The guide assures consistency and standard aesthetic design that the user comes to familiarise themselves and fall in love with from the first page.
 Since TikkaTikka is a concept service, the guide can come in hand for any future expansions and changes to the business.

 The design system used is based on Google’s Material Design 3 guidelines.